Can Elevated LDL Be a Protective Mechanism in Response to Inflammation and Leaky Gut?

 4.)
 Stress support is also globally supportive of your body’s immune health, metabolism, resilience to inflammation, as well as the maintenance of a healthy stomach and gut lining.

-The most comprehensive adaptogenic mix I have found is Qualia Mind – caffeine-free.
-Other very popular stress support supplements include Everyday Stress Support, L-Theanine, or Cortisol Manager.
+The most comprehensive adaptogenic mix I have seen is Qualia Mind – caffeine-free.
+Other very popular stress support supplements include Everyday Stress Support, Cortisol Manager and HPA Adapt by Integrative Therapeutics, or Mycobotanicals Stress Decompress, or Suntheanine.

-When turning to melatonin, I use a 0.3mg Herbatonin by Symphony Natural Health or a 1mg Melatonin.
+When turning to melatonin, I use a 0.3mg Herbatonin by Symphony Natural Health.

 Anti-inflammatory diets and lifestyle strategies should also not be overlooked for stress balance as diet and environmental toxins can be sources of physiological stress.